rust-stuco/lectures/week4/collections_generics.md

 // println!("{:?}", v); <-- Can't do this anymore!
 ```

-* We'll talk more about this in week 7!
+* We'll talk more about this in a future week!

 <!--
 It calls `into_iter` instead of `iter`, "consuming" the vec